 The following events are scheduled with more to follow.
 We recommend bookmarking this page and checking back frequently as we continually update our programs.
 We look forward to seeing you at our next events!
 And please note, members receive event discounts, so if you're not already a member click here to join today!

-We will host a casual gathering for incoming Brown Freshmen from Fairfield County and their families.
-This is a great occasion for students to meet each other before heading off to Brown.
+We will host an informal gathering of newly admitted students from Fairfield County to meet each other before heading off to Brown.
+This is a wonderful opportunity for students to start building relationships before they set foor on campus.
+Additional details will be announced.
 Contact: Lisa Boyle '87 by email.

 GREENWICH POLO OUTING

 We attended the Royal Salute Jubilee cup match at the Greenwich Polo Club!
 Guests brought a picnic and refreshments, blankets and chairs, or enjoyed some of the onsite gourmet vendors.
 Dogs were welcome too.
 Gate Fee: $40 per car paid to Greenwich Polo at the door (no fees are charged by the Brown Club).
 In the event of inclement weather, the polo matches would have been cancelled (announced on the day of the match), but events under the tents would have continued as scheduled.
 Dress Code: "Garden Chic."
 Directions: Contact the Greenwich Polo Club at (203) 561-5821 or visit www.greenwichpoloclub.com.
 Contact: Jesse Poole '94 by email.